 The themes are beautiful, with minor tonalities prevailing.
 This very intimate music appeals directly to the soul without any artificial means.
 It also has a certain innocence which makes it both charming and fascinating.”

-The piano suite has been recorded commercially twice — the first one performed by pianist Francisco Manuele and released on the Cybelia label in the 1980s.
+The piano version has been recorded commercially twice — the first one performed by pianist Francisco Manuele and released on the Cybelia label in the 1980s.
+That performance has been uploaded to YouTube and can be heard here.

 A more recent recording is by the English pianist, mathematician and arts broadcaster John Clegg (recently deceased), recorded in 1998 and released on the U.K.-based Paradisum Records label.
 It is available for purchase through the label’s own website.